 Project management, and therefore the project manager, is usually focused on the operational logistics of the project discussed above — managing invoices, creating a schedule, and facilitating meetings between different parties involved in the project.
 On the other hand, the construction manager is on the front-lines of construction and usually has a more intricate understanding of the construction process.
 Construction manager responsibilities usually include hiring subcontractors, ordering materials, and leasing equipment.

-So construction managers are much more in the weeds of the project and usually have more specific knowledge of construction than the project manager, who has a more administrative role in the project.
+To summarize, construction managers are much more in the weeds of the project and usually have more specific knowledge of construction than the project manager, who fills a more administrative role in the project.

 YOU MIGHT ALSO LIKE